petrstepanov/root-utils/README.md

 🐱 Github repository: https://github.com/petrstepanov/root-utils

 Shared library for ROOT framework containing list of common functions.
-Api reference is published here: [https://github.com/petrstepanov/root-utils/blob/master/api.md](https://github.com/petrstepanov/root-utils/blob/master/api.md)

 How to Install
 --------------